Surviving the crowd is always something that I struggle with and along with that I probably miss out on a lot of grand adventures.

 That was all I needed to do to restore my sense of self.

-I literally felt like my energy had been totally depleted and I realised that today was probably the first day in about a month that I hadn’t been out walking or in the forest.
+I literally felt like my energy had been totally depleted and I realized that today was probably the first day in about a month that I hadn’t been out walking or in the forest.

 Then it hit me.